 I don’t believe we can “out-exercise” a bad diet.
-A lot of times, I would overeat and punish myself in the gym or on the running track.
-As a result, I would get hurt and exercise would not be fun.
-I was only able to make a difference in my weight loss after I changed my relationships with food.
+I often would overeat and punish myself in the gym or on the running track.
+As a result, I would get hurt, and exercise would not be fun.
+I could only make a difference in my weight loss after I changed my relationships with food.

 - Build muscles with weights and lose weight in the kitchen.

-- It is hard to have fun and productive workout with crap in your belly.
+- It is hard to have a fun and productive workout with crap in your belly.

 - Nutrition is an important part of a healthy lifestyle.

-- I will have to walk four and a half miles to burn 20-ounce soda.
+- I will have to walk four and a half miles to burn a 20-ounce soda.

 5. Learn How To Cook Healthy Foods.

-- Include more healthy foods in my diet to minimize room for junk.
+- Include more healthy foods in your diet to minimize room for junk.

-- Fill my plate with greens and veggies, legumes and some good fats.
+- Fill your plate with greens and veggies, legumes, and some good fats.

-- My go to tools ar Instant Pot, Le Creuset Enameled Cast-Iron Saucier Pan with lid, and Vitamix.
+- Invest in kitchen gear.
+My go-to tools are the Instant Pot, Le Creuset Enameled Cast-Iron Saucier Pan with lid, and Vitamix.